Most restaurants are poor marketers. They rely on a scattergun approach to attracting new customers and often aren’t focused on the best channels.

 - Make sure your hypothesis can be easily tested.
 If you can validate your idea using fewer resources of time and money then all the better because the test becomes a lower risk.

-- Ask experts: ask people who have specific knowledge to help you – a restaurant that’s had success in the area you’re trying or a contact with specialist knowledge.
+- Ask experts: ask people who have specific knowledge to help you – a restaurant that’s had success in the area you’re trying or contact with specialist knowledge.
 Avoid opening the floor to everyone – this can waste time and cause confusion.

 To help build inspiration you can build a long list of broad areas that you think are feasible for your restaurant, this may look something like this: